 In the water inspection map, tapping Fire Hydrant opens a form that mobile workers fill out before adding the new asset to the map.
 The form is configured ahead of time to make sure the information needed for each feature is collected.
 For more information, see Configure the form and Fill out forms.

 Before submitting updates, make sure the location target is hovering over the area where you want to add the data point.
 If snapping is enabled, the location target will automatically snap to existing point features or vertices of lines and polygons.
 This ensures precision in the data collection experience.

 Once mobile workers have filled out the form, they can tap Submit and the new point is added to the map.
-The new point is updated in Field Maps as well as in Map Viewer in ArcGIS Online and ArcGIS Enterprise.
+The new point is updated in Field Maps as well as in other maps and apps containing the feature layer.